GrapheneCt/libvita2d_sys/README.md

 ## Usage

-This library is disigned to be used only with applications running in system mode.
-General usage is the same as standard vita2d.
-However, initialization proccess is different.

-You can control shared fb directly from your application using the following:
+If your application is running in "game mode", you can control shared fb directly from your application using the following:
 ```
 SceUID vita2d_get_shfbid(); //Returns shared fb id opened by application.
 ```